functorz-tech/momen_doc/data/data_model.md

+---
+description: >-
+ With Momen's built-in relational database, building structured data models is a breeze.
+It offers a comprehensive suite of features, such as table creation, field customization, relationship management, constraint enforcement, vectorized storage, sorting, and granular permission controls for optimal data security.
+---

 # Data Models and Databases

 Momen provides a powerful relational database that allows you to create well-structured data models with flexible relations between tables.